Shaziya Bandukia, Product Marketing Leader, highlights the importance of developing a Voice of Developer program.

 The key elements of building a two-way feedback loop include:

-• synthesizing the feedback across different channels,
+• Synthesizing the feedback across different channels,

-• sharing them with the right people
+• Sharing them with the right people

-• influencing product roadmaps.
+• Influencing product roadmaps.

 Going forward, I hope you keep developer empathy top of mind in your work, and have confidence that it can be a valuable asset in your organization.